munificent/craftinginterpreters/book/closures.md

 </aside>

 This is the reason `closeUpvalues()` accepts a pointer to a stack slot.
-When a function returns, we call that and pass in the first stack slot owned by the
+When a function returns, we call that same helper and pass in the first stack slot owned by the function:
-function:

 ^code return-close-upvalues (1 before, 2 after)

-The `closeUpvalues()` function loops through all of the open upvalues and closes any it finds that are at or above that slot.
 By passing the first slot in the function's stack window, we close every remaining open upvalue owned by the returning function.
 And with that, we now have a fully functioning closure implementation.
 Closed-over variables live as long as needed by the functions that capture them.

 This was a lot of work!
 In jlox, closures fell out naturally from our environment representation.
-In clox, we had to add large amount of code -- new bytecode instructions, more data structures in the compiler, and new runtime objects.
+In clox, we had to add a lot of code -- new bytecode instructions, more data structures in the compiler, and new runtime objects.
 The VM very much treats variables in closures as different from other variables.

 There is a rationale for that.
 In terms of implementation complexity, jlox gave us closures "for free".
-But in terms of *performance*, jlox's closures are anything but free.
-By allocating *all* environments on the heap, jlox pays a significant performance price for *all* local variables, even the majority which are never captured by local variables.
+But in terms of *performance*, jlox's closures are anything but.
+By allocating *all* environments on the heap, jlox pays a significant performance price for *all* local variables, even the majority which are never captured by closures.

 With clox, we have a more complex system, but that allows us to tailor the implementation to fit the two use patterns we observe for local variables.
 For